Overtourism and Destination Councils: Hot Topics at September’s International Sustainable Tourism Conference in Chile.

 At Machu Picchu, implementation of a revised protected area management plan ~ after years of neglect.

-I myself have written about overtourism in Nat Geo Voices before the word was entering common use, also citing Florence as a case in point.
-We have addressed it here on the DSC website as well: In the first link you’ll see a piece written by Salli Felton of the Travel Foundation.
+I myself have written about overtourism in Nat Geo Voices, most recently on Oct 28, 2017, , also citing Florence before the word was entering common use.
+We have addressed it here on the DSC website as well, including a piece written by Salli Felton of the Travel Foundation.

 Destination Stewardship Councils: Background